What is XUMO and is it free?

 How does XUMO work?

 XUMO operates as an over-the-top (OTT) streaming service, meaning it delivers content directly to users via the internet,passing traditional cable or satellite providers.
-Users can access XUMO on various devices, including smart TVs, streaming devices, smartphones, and tablets.
-The service is available as a standalone app or as a pre-installed channel on certain devices.
+Users can access XUMO on various devices, including smart TVs, streaming media players, smartphones, and tablets.
+The service is available as a standalone app or integrated into select smart TV models.

 Is XUMO free?

 Yes, XUMO is completely free to use.
-The service is ad-supported, which means that users will encounter occasional advertisements while streaming content.
-However, these ads help support the platform and allow XUMO to offer its extensive library of free content to users without any subscription fees.
+The platform generates revenue through advertisements, which are displayed before and during the streaming of content.
+These ads help support the service and allow users to enjoy a wide range of entertainment without any subscription fees.

-XUMO offers a diverse range of content across various genres.
-Users can enjoy popular movies, TV shows, documentaries, news channels, sports programming, and even live events.
-The platform partners with numerous content providers to offer a wide selection of channels and on-demand content, ensuring there is something for everyone.
+XUMO offers a diverse selection of content across various genres.
+Users can enjoy movies, TV shows, news, sports, comedy, lifestyle, and more.
+The platform partners with numerous content providers, including major networks and studios, to offer a vast library of on-demand and live-streamed content.

 Can I access XUMO internationally?